 Massage chairs provide predictable results every time

 Unlike a massage therapist, your massage chair will never have a bad day.
-If you don’t like the massage you received from your chair, it was all in the program.
+If you do not like the massage you received from your chair, it was all in the program.
 Choose a different program next time.
 Or stop mid-massage to adjust the settings to your liking.
 It is all in your hands with your massage chair.

 A massage chair costs less in the long run